-Opportunities are identified for MY 2022 Electronic Clinical Data Systems performance measures.
+One opportunity is identified for MY 2022 Electronic Clinical Data Systems performance measures.

-Adult Immunization Status - Influenza measure, despite performing better than the CHC-MCO mean and weighted average, showed decreased performance compared to MY 2021.
+Adult Immunization Status - Influenza (Ages 19 to 65 years), despite performing better than the weighted average, saw a 1.6 percentage point decrease compared to MY 2021, a statistically significant difference.